What is the Road User Charge?

 Compare Car Insurance

-How much are road user charges?
+How much is the road user charge?

 Weight Bands RUC rate per 1000km